OpenZeppelin/solidity-ast/README.md

 of solc.
 Even with the missing expression detail, this should be very useful for many use cases.

+The current version was built for solc 0.6.8.
 In the short term this project will serve to document the changes made to the AST across solc releases, and we will explore the possibility of building adapters to consume ASTs independent of the version that produced them.